jdpolakoff/sampleteach/readme2.md

   }
 }
 ```
-**But what if we want a faster, more efficient way to build JS objects?
+**But what if we want a faster, more efficient way to build JS objects?**
- Enter ES6 Classes**

 ### 2. Intro to classes in ES6 (3 minutes)